CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 # Rules for Loc-I datasets
-This page describes rules for Loc-I datasets, conformance to which enables datasets to be integrated in the Loc-I index.
+This page describes rules for datasets, conformance to which enables datasets to be integrated in the Loc-I index.

 ## Loc-I principles
 Loc-I focuses on spatial indexing and linking.